Array

 There is three cases concerning the

-:- The array does not contain an element representing the same entity as
+element:- The array does not contain an element representing the same entity as

-is inserted in the array according to the ordering predicate. - The array already contains an element representing the same entity as
+element, accordingly to the identity predicate.
+In this case theelementis inserted in the array according to the ordering predicate. - The array already contains an element representing the same entity as

-and these two elements are in the same state, accordingly to the equality predicate.
+elementand these two elements are in the same state, accordingly to the equality predicate.
 That means that the entity has not changed.
 There is nothing to do. - The array already contains an element representing the same entity as

-and these two elements are in different states.
+elementand these two elements are in different states.
 That means that the entity has changed.
-The old element (representing the entity in its old state) is removed from the array and the newelement
+The old element (representing the entity in its old state) is removed from the array and the newelement(representing the entity in its new sate) is inserted in the array according to the ordering predicate.

 The returned operation is designed to animate the update of the table view controller or the collection view controller representing the content of this array.